 DALLAS — Beginning at 11:30 a.m., AP will offer a running account of the ceremonies and events in Dallas, nationwide and around the world to honor the memory of John F. Kennedy on the 50th anniversary of the president’s assassination.
 The frequently updated report will also feature historical anecdotes and past AP reporting about Kennedy’s death.
 MOVED, photos.

 DALLAS — From points across America and around the world, AP reporters gather memories of John F. Kennedy, of the moments people learned he had been shot and the stories parents told their children about the slain president.
 A collection of vignettes.
 MOVED: PHOTO:

 — Photographers at the memorial service on Dealey Plaza in Dallas.

 — Photographer in Arlington Cemetery and spot coverage around Washington on merits.

 — Photographer at an event at the JFK Library in Boston

 LEE HARVEY OSWALD — Profile of the man named as the lone assassin.
-Elements include sound with historian Buell Frasier, the man who drove Oswald to work that day, the woman who Oswald’s wife boarded with and Jim Leavelle, the police officer escorting Oswald when he was shot.
+Elements include sound with historian Buell Frazier, the man who drove Oswald to work that day, the woman who Oswald’s wife boarded with and Jim Leavelle, the police officer escorting Oswald when he was shot.
 The piece includes footage where Oswald and his family lived.
-Moves Nov.
+Moved Nov.
 20.

 CONSPIRACY — Sites around Dallas connected to JFK conspiracy theories that have become tourist attractions.
 Moves Nov.
 21.